jonnyli1125/jonnyli1125/README.md

 ### Hi there 👋

-I'm Jonny, a new grad from University of Toronto studying Computer Science and Linguistics.
+I'm Jonny, a new grad from University of Toronto who majored in Computer Science and Linguistics.

 This is where I upload projects about topics I'm interested in!